CHALLENGE AMERICA: Award Information

 Period of Performance

-Our support of a project can start no sooner than January 1, 2023, which is the "Earliest Start Date for Proposed Project" listed on the Application Calendar.
+Our support of a project can start no earlier than January 1, 2024, which is the "Earliest Start Date for Proposed Project" listed on the Application Calendar.

 Grants awarded under these guidelines generally may cover a period of performance of up to two years.
 The two-year period is intended to allow an applicant sufficient time to plan, execute, and close out its project, not to repeat a one-year project for a second year.